 97k. & they call in the bee man who sets up a house like the one on calle 13 in Havana that lives near the Chinese embassy in the roots of a tree, its trays smeared with honey

-97l. --by the booth with the guard who tells every woman passing she's the most beautiful woman he's ever seen
+97l. --near the booth with the guard who tells every woman passing she's the most beautiful woman he's ever seen

 97m. & the bees move to the new place, so the drum can be lifted & transported & opened, to reveal the man inside, Jesús, the Cuban diplomat kidnapped & tortured & murdered in the middle of Buenos Aires by national developmentism in 1976.